A vegan style light and hearty legume Gungo peas soup is a copy cat version with yam, callaloo and sweet potatoes for nutritional density

 Click here to learn how to make your own veggie stock for all your recipes.

-- 4 sprigs of thyme or 1 tbsp of thyme
+- 4 sprigs of thyme or 1 tablespoon of thyme

 - Place the gungo peas in a large pot with water and leave to soak overnight.